jadzeidan/user-guides/_includes/shared/setup.md

 ### Step 7: Start stacking sats
 Great!
 Your {{include.product}} is ready to use.
 Please make sure that you store your microSD backup in a **secure location.**
 >The microSD card is not needed to use your {{ include.product }} in normal use.
 It is only needed when you want to restore your wallet from your microSD backup.
+Please store your microSD card in a secure location.
 {% if include.product == "BitBox02" %}
 ![alt text]({% link assets/images/BitBox02_wizard/step7.png %})
 {% elsif include.product == "BitBox01" %}